 You may have health insurance and benefits with your job, but this largely depends on your employer and immigration status.
 If you can afford it, private insurance will often give you access to top-notch hospitals and medical care.

-The National Health Service system (NHS) has provided universal coverage for everyone in the UK for over 70 years.
+The National Health Service system (NHS) has provided universal coverage for everyone in the UK since 1948.
 Patients have access to doctors, nurses, midwives and dentists at any public healthcare facility.

 UK citizens and expats may buy private insurance, either as a stand-alone or as a supplement to the NHS services.
 Like in Singapore, paying for private insurance can give you access to better services and help you skip the queues of the public system.